 Pass out clipboards, paper or index cards, and drawing materials and have each child choose and draw one or two animals from the basins, or draw a pond plant.
 Children should cut out their drawings and tape them onto the Pond Profile poster, each in the zone where it lives.
 Be sure to include examples of the vegetation as well as the animals.
 Have older children try to identify their animals using the Pond and Stream Critter guide.
 Label these on the drawings.

-Materials: markers, poster board(s), large cardboard to support poster(s), clothespins, white basins, plastic spoons, an assortment of small white containers or bug jars; nets or sieves, one per child, magnifying lenses; Pond and Stream Critter guide, Aquatic Insect Search card; paper or index cards, clipboards, pencils, colored pencils or crayons, scissors, tape; optional: Quick Reference Guide to Aquatic Invertebrates, pond life field guides.
+Materials: markers, poster board(s), large cardboard to support poster(s), clothespins, white basins, plastic spoons, an assortment of small white containers or clear jars with lids; nets or sieves, one per child, magnifying lenses; Pond and Stream Critter guide, Aquatic Insect Search card; paper or index cards, clipboards, pencils, colored pencils or crayons, scissors, tape; optional: Quick Reference Guide to Aquatic Invertebrates, pond life field guides.

 A POND FAREWELL